NuLink-network/nulink-sdk-demo/README.md

       //you ipfs address, Requires permission to write data. in the nulink testnet,
       //you can use the address: https://agent.testnet.nulink.org/nuipfs
       REACT_APP_IPFS_NODE_URL=xxxxx

+      //Configure the parameters of the network that you connect to.
+Parameters for networks that are not connected do not need to be configured.

-      //the nulink porter address. in the nulink testnet,
+      //the nulink bsc testnet porter address. in the nulink testnet,
-      //you can use the address: https://agent.testnet.nulink.org/porter
+      //you can use the address: https://agent.testnet.nulink.org/bsc/porter
-      REACT_APP_PORTER_URL= xxxxx
+      REACT_APP_BSC_TESTNET_PORTER_URI= xxxxx
       //the bsc testnet web3 rpc url. example:
-      REACT_APP_WEB3_RPC_URL=xxxxx
+      REACT_APP_BSC_TESTNET_WEB3_RPC_URL=xxxxx
+      //the nulink conflux testnet porter address. in the nulink testnet,
+      //you can use the address: https://agent.testnet.nulink.org/conflux/porter
+      REACT_APP_CONFLUX_ESPACE_TESTNET_PORTER_URI= xxxxx
+      //the conflux testnet web3 rpc url. example:
+      REACT_APP_CONFLUX_ESPACE_TESTNET_WEB3_RPC_URL=xxxxx

     3. yarn install
     4. yarn start